malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 indicates it is possible to separate the crystal structures using clustering.
-Finally, we have found that reducing the degeneracy of the features is an important simplification which reduces the complexity of subsequent steps.
+Finally, we have found that reducing the degeneracy of the features is an important simplification which reduces the complexity of the following steps.

 ## Clustering Performance {#sec:clustering_performance}